CouncilofLorien/counciloflorien.github.io/docs/cards/S/summons-from-long-sleep.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > This card reserves up to one Dragon or Drake hazard creature at a time.
 To reserve a Dragon or Drake creature, place it face up "off to the side" with this card (not counting against the hazard limit).
 You may play a reserved creature as though it were in your hand.
-When the reserved creature is played, another Dragon may or Drake may be reserved.
+Discard this card after the reserved creature attacks.
 A reserved Dragon or Drake receives +2 prowess when attacking.
 >